mtsknn/mtsknn.fi/content/index.md

 meta_title: Matias Kinnunen
 ---

-I blog about
+I'm a web developer from Oulu, Finland.

-foo, bar and baz.
+Here's a collection of my wildest adventures in the unnecessarily complex world of web development.
-New article every now and then!
+New blog post every now and then!